 In 2014 Adventureland added the Storm Chaser - a 260 foot 4 million dollar giant tower swing ride.
 This ride will certainly test the most daring riders!
 The 2015 season had many fun changes made over the winter.
 The Dragon Island bridge was expanded and lit, the Palace Theater was completely remodeled and we rebuilt the River City Smoke Shack to better serve our guests some of the best BBQ around!
 A 24 tap German Bier Garten was added to the Rathskellar and the new Abita Bar in River City gives guests a real taste of New Orleans.

 2016 was the season of THE MONSTER!
 This was Adventureland's first new rollercoaster in 23 years and it is looking scary!
 With 5 inversions, 10 air time moments and a vertical lift hill, The Monster will test your bravery.
+Since 2016, two more rollercoasters have been built - the Phoenix, a family spinning coaster and NEW for 2021, Dragon Slayer, a 4D Freespin scheduled to open in June!
 Summer is here - come join us at Adventureland!

 Adventureland is located off exit 142A of I-80, along U.S. Highway 65, near Altoona, just East of Des Moines.